semgrep/semgrep-docs/docs/faq.md

 Lastly, while many linters are extensible, you need to learn specific abstract syntax tree (AST) based patterns for writing custom rules.
 Semgrep works across languages and you learn its syntax once; you don't have to mess with MemberExpressions, node visitors, and all that.
 Before Semgrep, many of us on the maintainer team were writing AST-based rules as well: [one of us wrote an article comparing writing linter rules to Semgrep expressions](https://semgrep.dev/blog/2020/why-i-moved-to-semgrep-for-all-my-code-analysis/).

 ### Comparing Semgrep to CodeQL

 Both Semgrep and CodeQL use static analysis to find bugs, but there are a few differences:

-- Semgrep operates directly on source code, whereas CodeQL requires a buildable environment
+- Semgrep operates directly on source code, whereas CodeQL requires a buildable environment.
-- Semgrep is LGPL-2.1 and free to run anywhere; CodeQL is not open source and you must pay to run it on any non-open-source code
+- Semgrep provides both proprietary and open source options that can be run anywhere; CodeQL is not open source and you must pay to run it on any non-open-source code.
-- Semgrep supports autofixes; CodeQL does not.
+- Semgrep focuses on speed and ease of use. and doesn’t require compiled code.
-- Semgrep focuses on speed and ease of use.
-Semgrep doesn’t require compiled code, it doesn’t yet provide some of the analysis features of CodeQL.
-Semgrep has [limited intraprocedural dataflow](/writing-rules/data-flow/data-flow-overview/) and the proprietary [DeepSemgrep, now part of the Pro Engine](/semgrep-code/semgrep-pro-engine-intro) extension to Semgrep provides similar capabilities as CodeQL in terms of interprocedural dataflow analysis for a subset of supported languages.
+  - Semgrep OSS engine provides [intraprocedural dataflow](/writing-rules/data-flow/data-flow-overview/).
+Semgrep Code's cross-file and cross-function analysis has similar capabilities as CodeQL in terms of cross-function dataflow analysis for a subset of supported languages.
-- Both have publicly available rules
+- Both have publicly available rules.
 - Semgrep rules look like the source code you’re writing; CodeQL has a separate domain-specific-language for writing queries.
-- Semgrep has an online, hosted free plan; both have a hosted paid plan
+- Semgrep has an online, hosted free plan for up to ten contributors to private repositories; both have a hosted paid plan.

 See [the Semgrep development philosophy](../contributing/semgrep-philosophy/) for more about what makes Semgrep different.